EJ Manuel

-Erik Rodriguez "EJ" Manuel Jr. (born March 19, 1990) is a former American football quarterback.
-He played college football at Florida State, leading the Seminoles to an ACC championship and Orange Bowl win in his senior year, and was drafted by the Buffalo Bills in the first round of the 2013 NFL Draft.
+Erik Rodriguez "EJ" Manuel Jr. (born March 19, 1990) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Florida State Seminoles, leading them to an Atlantic Coast Conference (ACC) championship and Orange Bowl win as a senior.
+Manuel was selected by the Buffalo Bills in the first round of the 2013 NFL draft.

 Drafted by the Bills to be their franchise quarterback, Manuel suffered several injuries and saw his on-the-field performance struggle.
-After starting 10 games in his rookie year and throwing for 1,972 yards and 11 touchdowns, Manuel made just a combined seven starts and threw eight touchdowns over the next three seasons, sitting behind Kyle Orton and Tyrod Taylor on the depth chart.
-After leaving the Bills, he then spent one year with the Oakland Raiders, sat out the 2018 season and signed with the Kansas City Chiefs in 2019 before retiring during the offseason that year.
+After starting 10 games while throwing for 1,972 yards and 11 touchdowns as a rookie, Manuel made just a combined seven starts and threw eight touchdowns over the next three seasons, remaining behind Kyle Orton and Tyrod Taylor on the depth chart.
+After leaving the Bills, he spent one year with the Oakland Raiders and sat out the 2018 season.
+Manuel signed with the Kansas City Chiefs in the 2019 offseason, but retired before the start of the preseason.

 Early life

-Manuel was born in Virginia Beach, Virginia on March 19, 1990.
+Manuel was born in Virginia Beach, Virginia, on March 19, 1990.
 He attended Bayside High School Virginia Beach, where he played for the Bayside Marlins high school football team.
 During his time with the Marlins, Manuel recorded nearly 7,400 yards and 68 touchdowns.
-He was considered a five-star recruit by Scout, a four star recruit by Rivals.
+He was considered a five-star recruit by Scout, a four-star recruit by Rivals.
 He was an All-American quarterback in high school.